• FAQ's – Archival Storage Boxes

 2. Match Box Size to Your Document Format

-• For standard 8.5×11" files, use the Archival Methods Letter-Size Document Box.
+• For standard 8-1/2 x 11 documents, use the Archival Methods Letter-Size Document Box.

-• For legal size 8.5x14 documents choose a Legal-Size Document.
+• For legal size 8-1/2 x 14 documents choose a Legal-Size Document Box.

-• For large, flat materials like diplomas or historical documents, Drop Front Boxes prevent rolling, curling, or creasing items to remove from storage.
+• For large, flat materials like diplomas, photos, or historical documents, Drop Front Boxes prevent damage when removing items from storage.

 3. Use Archival Folders and Enclosures Inside the Box